Manpages

 %>

 (Extra white space is shown here only for clarity.)
-These constructs may be nested without ambiguity.
-They form a general if-elseif-else-endif block where only one of the format-texts is interpreted.
+These constructs, which may be nested without ambiguity, form a general if-elseif-else-endif block where only one of the format-texts is interpreted.
 In other words, ’%<’ is like the "if", ’%?’ is like the "elseif", ’%|’ is like "else", and ’%>’ is like "endif".

-The ’%?’ control escape is optional, and there may be more than one ’%?’ control escape in a conditional block.
-The ’%|’ control escape is also optional, but may be included at most once.
+The ’%?’ control escape is optional, and can be used multiple times in a conditional block.
+The ’%|’ control escape is also optional, but may only be used once.

 Function escapes